Skip to Content

 • The Coastal Route – 19 km/11,8 mi, walking along the coast – 9 km/5,5 mi

-The first 8 km of the Camino route are along the coast.
-Then the Coastal Route turns till A Ramallosa.
+The first 8 km/5 mi of the Camino route are along the coast.
+Then the Coastal Route turns inland till A Ramallosa.
 In Baiona here and there you get a glimpse of the coast and some coastal views from the top of the hills.
 The second half of the route has several ascents and descents including two of around 100 m.
+From Baiona to A Ramallosa the route goes inland through endless residential areas.

-I strongly recommend the Litoral Way here because it’s easy to navigate and has no hills.
-It’s only 1 km longer but you might walk it faster.
-The views are great as well.
+I recommend the Litoral Way because it’s easy to navigate, it has no hills, and the scenery is spectacular.
 You get nice coastal views on the Coastal Route but I prefer walking next to the sea rather than seeing it from a distance.
+The total ascent on the Coastal Route is 344 m vs 84 m on the Litoral Way.
+The distance is the same.

 A map with the Coastal Route and Litoral Way from Viladesuso to A Ramallosa